-What are your thoughts on the Rinehart signing?
+What are your thoughts on Merriman's time in SD?
 Discuss in the message boards.

 Michael Lombardo is a long-time contributor to the Scout.com network.
 His analysis has been published by the NFL Network, Fox Sports and MySpace Sports.
 He has followed the Chargers for more than 16 years and covered the team since 2003.
 You can see more of his updates by following him on twitter.

 Build yourself a sky-high left-over turkey sandwich, cover it in a creamy sauce of hate, and get ready to scream!Read More

 Scout College Football Top 30- Week Thirteen